dataluscorp/browser/tools/update-verify/README.md

 1. [Ship-it](https://shipit.mozilla-releng.net/recent) holds the latest builds.
 1. Clicking on "Ship task" of latest build will open the task group in Taskcluster.
-1. On the "Name contains" lookup box, search for `release-update-verify-firefox` and open a `update-verify` task
+1. On the "Name contains" lookup box, search for `release-update-verify-datalus` and open a `update-verify` task
 1. Make note of the `CHANNEL` under Payload. ie: `beta-localtest`
 1. Click "See more" under Task Details and open the `docker-image-update-verify`